qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 The metadata section is further divided into several subsections:

-* ``presentation`` — provides information about how to display the game throughout Kate (e.g.: in the library or in the store);
+* ``presentation`` — provides information about how to display the game throughout Kate (e.g.: in the library or in the catalog);

-* ``classification`` — provides information for categorising and filtering the game in the store and library, this includes things like the genre of the game, but also things like age rating;
+* ``classification`` — provides information for categorising and filtering the game in the catalog and library, this includes things like the genre of the game, but also things like age rating;

 * ``legal`` — provides information about the usage terms of the cartridge